nodejs/node/doc/api/fs.md

 _Note: The behavior of `fs.open()` is platform specific for some flags.
 As such, opening a directory on OS X and Linux with the `'a+'` flag - see example below - will return an error.
-Whereas on Windows and FreeBSD a file descriptor will be returned._
+In contrast, on Windows and FreeBSD, a file descriptor will be returned._

 ```js
 // OS X and Linux